YassinSherif04/TicTacToe/README.md

 # TicTacToe
-This repository contains the python code for terminal-based tic tac toe game.
+This repository contains the Python code for my terminal-based tic-tac-toe game.